thesillypeanut-zz/boomerang-api/README.md

 ## Try Out the API

-This is a sample testing flow of creating and completing a cart by placing an order on the cart.
+This is a sample testing flow of creating an event, inviting guests and viewing invitee responses.
 Commands for the following API requests can be found in the "Database Models and API Usage" section.

-1. Database: Initialize DB
-2. Database: Fill db with sample products
-3. User: Create a user
+1. User: Create a user
-4. User: Login the user
+2. User: Login the user
    * You will receive an authentication token
-5. Product: Fetch products to check what is available
-6. Cart-Item: Create cart-item(s) using product id(s) to add product(s) to your cart
-   * The first cart-item posted will automatically create a cart
-7. Order: Create an order on a cart
+3. Event: Create an event
-8. Product: Fetch products to check updated inventory counts

 ## Database Models and API Usage